 - Some Systems Executing Simple Harmonic Motion

-- Oscillations of a Loaded Spring - Restoring Force and Force Constant
+- Oscillations due to a Spring - Restoring Force and Force Constant

 - Forced Oscillations and Resonance